 Rule Britannia by Daphne du Maurier

 Emma wakes up one morning to an apocalyptic world.
-The cozy existence she shares with her grandmother, an eccentric retired actress known to all as Madam, has been shattered: there’s no post, no telephone, no radio – and an American warship sits in the harbour.
+The cosy existence she shares with her grandmother, a famous retired actress, has been shattered: there’s no telephone, no radio – and an American warship sits in the harbour.

-As the two women piece together clues about the ‘friendly’ military occupation on their doorstep, family, friends and neighbours gather round to protect their heritage.
-In this chilling novel of the future, Daphne du Maurier explores the implications of a political, economic and military alliance between Britain and the United States.
+As the two women piece together clues about the ‘friendly’ military occupation on their doorstep, family, friends and neighbours come together to resist the interlopers.

 Rule Britannia was Daphne du Maurier’s last novel but the relevancy to the political atmosphere in Britain today meant it sent chills up my spine as the story seems almost prophetic in nature.